-Upon finding out I had CVID and would immediately need to start intravenous infusions of IGg antibodies (IVIG) every 3 to 4 weeks for the rest of my life, I naturally had a few questions for my amazing immunologist Dr. K:
+Upon finding out I had CVID and would immediately need to start IVIG every 3 to 4 weeks for the rest of my life, I naturally wanted to know what IVIG side effects I would experience.

 Question #1-What the hell is IVIG?

 Question #2-For the rest of my life!!!!!
 Are you absolutely sure?!

 The answer was yes!